Hello, Bonjour, Guten Tag and Servus!

 I'm a director and designer of digital products.
 I create concepts, functional prototypes, visual designs, interfaces, animations, and everything in between.

-Since 2018 I'm a full professor at .
+Since 2018 I'm a full professor for digital communication design at .
 In my teaching I focus on how we can leverage the potential of digital technologies in everyday life.
-It is important for me that my students understand the relevance of design and that they can change the world for the better with their ideas and skills.

 During my year at in Lausanne I worked on various research projects with labs at EPFL, most notably on (2016), aiming to reinforce social interaction among older people through digital technologies.

 From 2013 until 2015 I worked in the design team of Skype in London and we released (2015) across all platforms.
 I created interactive prototypes and ensured the implementation of Skype's Design Language across its multiple platforms and future products.
 I also developed and implemented internal design tools that improve the transition between designs and working code.

 At my MA studies at Royal College of Art I investigated the relationship between people, machines and data.
 One of the results was (2013), a media installation creating a feedback loop between two computers.
 My final work was the animated data visualisation (2014) showing the process of a machine exploring and understanding athletic movements.

 At that time, I also created the corporate design for (2013), a meeting point for artists, designers and engineers in Frankfurt.

 In 2007 I founded the design studio in Vienna with four of my best friends.
 Our mission was to create digital experiences like no other.
 We provided creative direction and production for events and corporate communications.

 We worked with a number of car brands to design their events, like the (2007) in New Delhi or the (2008) in Stuttgart.

 One of the major projects at Strukt was (2010), a touchscreen-based interactive data visualisation for Vienna International Airport displaying the activities at the airport in realtime.